Harlan County Arrest Reports - Harlan Enterprise

 The following is a list of arrest activity by various law enforcement agencies in Harlan County.
 They are not an indication of innocence or guilt.

-Donald Buell, 52, of Wallins, was arrested on June1, by the Harlan County Sheriff’s Office.
-He was charged with first-degree trafficking a controlled substance (methamphetamine), trafficking a controlled substance (carfentanil or Fentanyl derivatives), importing carfentanil, fentanyl, or fentanyl derivatives, trafficking in marijuana, and possession of drug paraphernalia.
-Buell was lodged in the Harlan County Detention Center on a $10,000 full cash bond.
+• Braden Estes, 26, of Wallins, was arrested on June, 6, by the Harlan County Sheriff’s Office.
+He was charged with first-degree possession of a controlled substance (methamphetamine), possession of drug paraphernalia, operating an ATV on a roadway, operating a motor vehicle under the influence of alcohol or drugs, and failure to dim headlights.
+Estes was lodged in the Harlan County Detention Center on a $2,500 full cash bond.